By: Nicole Fuentes

 “It’s an outstanding honor to be considered one of America’s great places, something we all know locally, but it’s nice to let the rest of America know as well,” said David Kennedy, executive director of the Greater Patchogue Chamber of Commerce, elated by the honor.

-“The transformation that has occurred in Patchogue is nothing short of groundbreaking when you consider how much progress has been achieved in such a short amount of time,” said county executive Steve Bellone of the honor.
+“The transformation that has occurred in Patchogue is nothing short of groundbreaking when you consider how much progress has been made in such a short amount of time,” said county executive Steve Bellone of the honor.
 “This downtown revitalization was made possible by a community-driven approach from the ground up led by mayor Pontieri.”

 “Patchogue is one of those places that the community came in and basically redeveloped and reenergized the town,” he said — also referencing the theatre’s renovation — noting why the village was chosen.
 “We were impressed with the fact that this community didn’t want the area to [die], but really wanted to see how they could change it while also keeping the character.”

-Wallach, an executive board member of the local APA NY Metro Chapter and alternate member of the Patchogue Zoning Board of Appeals, works for the Suffolk County Department of Economic Development and Planning by day and has a love for his home town.
+Wallach, an executive board member of the local APA NY Metro Chapter and alternate member of the Patchogue Zoning Board of Appeals, works for the Suffolk County Department of Economic Development and Planning by day and has a love for his hometown.

 “In 2017, I was looking for a place to live and fell in love with Patchogue.
 It checked all my boxes: affordable housing, close to water, arts, culture, restaurants,” he explained of his decision to move here and nominate the village.
 “Then I fell in love with the sense of community.
 Everyone had a story to tell of what Patchogue used to be and how it came to be.
-What I realized was that it was really a special and great place and deserved some national recognition.”
+What I realized was that it was a special and great place and deserved some national recognition.”

-For more information about APA’s Great Neighborhoods, Great Streets and Great Public Spaces for 2019 and previous years, visit www.planning.org/greatplaces.
+For more information about APA’s Great Neighborhoods, Great Streets, and Great Public Spaces for 2019 and previous years, visit www.planning.org/greatplaces.

-Since launching the Great Places in America program in 2007, APA has recognized 303 neighborhoods, streets and public spaces around the country.
-Designees are selected annually and represent the gold standard for a true sense of place, cultural and historical interest, community involvement and a vision for the future.
+Since launching the Great Places in America program in 2007, APA has recognized 303 neighborhoods, streets, and public spaces around the country.
+Designees are selected annually and represent the gold standard for a true sense of place, cultural and historical interest, community involvement, and a vision for the future.